fengwz17/EPMC-POMDP/README.md

 3） single module;

-4） each state has transitions with no equal label;
+4） each state has transitions with no equal label:

 I.e., s and t can both have transitions with label/action b;

 S can have transitions with label b and c;

 But s can not have two transitions both with label b.

+## 12.17 Discussion with Xiyue

+REO is used to model the property of data transition, e.g., synchronization and asynchronization.

+The detailed flight state transition behavior (each aircraft's actions) will be abstracted and hard to model.

+So just use our own pomdp-prism file as the input of ePMC.

+### Works for now:

+Implementing the PBVI algorithm.
+(I will try to implement it as "solver" in this repository at first, then add it to ePMC POMDP-Plugin.)